Window Film Blog

 The appropriate window film can be installed on double-pane windows that are in good condition and don’t have any contributing factors.
 If you live in an area of the country that doesn’t have fast temperature swings, this is less of an issue.
 If you have temperature swings, always check the manufacturer information to make sure you are purchasing a double-pane compatible film, and take a look at your window conditions using our guide linked above to see if any exist.
 When in doubt, choose a window film with a total solar absorbtance rate of 50 or less.

-But its important to note that thermal shock and seal failure occur even on windows where no window film has been applied.
+But, it is important to note that thermal shock and seal failure occur even on windows where no window film has been applied.
 Less than 0.1% of all windows in the United States have window film applied to them, yet windows can and do break every single day.
 This means that 99.9% of all windows that break don’t have window film as the cause.
+Essentially, installing film is increasing a very small risk, by a very small amount.
+And you can minimize the risk by choosing a film that is safe for double pane windows!

 To learn more about ComforTech™ Ceramic Series window film for your double pane windows visit our website: www.windowfilm.com.